 The first Fish Sandwich Festival was held in 1978, and just like Caseville’s 1st Rib stock held years later, they quickly sold out.
 Today the annual number of visitors averages over 10,000.
 Back in the late 1940’s folks told them they were crazy, but the Bay Port fishery certainly captivated them and, after all, the Bay Port slogan is “Fish caught the Man.”

 The fish sandwich is the prime attraction.
-The original sandwich is local caught freshwater Mullet.
+The original sandwich is locally caught freshwater Mullet.
 It is dipped in a secret batter, fried crisp, and served on a long bun with ketchup and mustard.
 Although not traditional, tartar sauce is also available.
 According to Henry, the fish should overlap the bun.
 The sandwich should be so large “it takes two hands to hold it”.
-All day, the lines in front of the sandwich stand are long.
-It is not unusual to sell 12,500 sandwiches to people from as far away as Florida and the northeast.
+All-day, the lines in front of the sandwich stand are long.
+It is not unusual to sell 12,500 sandwiches to people from as far away as Florida and New England.